Small-time heat decay for stable processes on fractal drums: Case Studies: the Complement of the Ternary Cantor Set and the modified Sierpi nski Gasket

 Hence, $G$ satisfies Condition \ref{cond:higher alpha} except that the triangle $V$ is not $C^{1,1}$.
-The spectral heat content for $X$ on triangles, or more generally domains with polygonal boundaries, is not available at this point.
+The asymptotic properties of the spectral heat content for $X$ on triangles, or more generally, domains with polygonal boundaries, have not been established at this point.
 Therefore, Theorem \ref{thm:higher alpha} cannot be directly applied to $G$.

-This can be remedied by modifying the Sierpi\'nski gaskets by smoothing out the corners of the initial triangle, so that it becomes a $C^{1,1}$ open set.
-We illustrate the precise construction of the modified Sierpi\'nsi gasket $\mathfrak{G'}$.
+In the following, we construct an open set $G'$, which is called the complement of a smoothed Sierpi\'nski gasket, such that Theorem \ref{thm:higher alpha} can be applied.
+This is done by modifying the construction of the Sierpi\'nski gasket by smoothing out the corners of the initially removed triangle [i.e., $V$], so that it becomes a $C^{1,1}$ open set.
+We illustrate the precise construction of the modified Sierpi\'nski gasket $\mathfrak{G'}$.
 Define